tom102500/FetchRewardsProject/README.md

 To Install Maven:
   a.
-If you have [Homebrew](https://brew.sh/), Please open terminal and enter
+If you have [Homebrew](https://brew.sh/), please open terminal

+and enter
       ```bash
       brew install maven
       ```

   b.
 Or you can install maven following this [Install Maven](https://maven.apache.org/install.html)